pratyush-k-singh/TowerClimber/README.md

     - Destructive collision with enemy AI
     - Initialization of damaging obstacles that have a destructive collision with the user randomly/more as the user progressed through each scene
 - Forces (Karen):
-    - Apply gravity to the jumps and making them arcs for realism
+    - Apply gravity to the jumps and make them arcs for realism
     - Apply speed independent friction to walls
     - Apply friction to platforms
 - UI Elements (Pratyush):
     - Incorporate menu/title screens that allows the user to start the game